peptonefizz/Xpert-pooling-analysis/README.md

-# Expanding molecular diagnostic coverage for tuberculosis by combining computer-aided chest radiography and sputum specimen pooling: a modeling study from four high-burden countries

 This repository contains the R code and data used in the analysis for the published study:

 **Expanding molecular diagnostic coverage for tuberculosis by combining computer-aided chest radiography and sputum specimen pooling: a modeling study from four high-burden countries**